 The CertHE Common Law is a qualification in its own right that also provides an entry route to degree study.
 The modules studied in the CertHE Common Law are the same as the Level 4 modules of the LLB and may be studied either full time or part time.
-Students must have registered through, and be studying at, a Teaching Centre Recognised by the University (see page 14).
+Students must register through, and attend a course of instruction at, a teaching centre that is recognised to offer support for the programme (see page 13).